Understanding Distance Metrics Used in Machine Learning

 We will first import the required libraries.
 I will be using the SciPy library that contains pre-written codes for most of the distance functions used in Python:

-These are the two sample points which we will be using to calculate the different distance functions.
+These are the two sample points that we will be using to calculate the different distance functions.
 Let’s now calculate the Euclidean Distance between these two points:

 This is how we can calculate the Euclidean Distance between two points in Python.
 Let’s now understand the second distance metric, Manhattan Distance.